 Kilimanjaro, is one of the best volcanoes in the world, extending from low cultivated farmland to lush rainforests, alpine meadows and finally to the summit of Mount Kibo and twins over the moon landscape Mawenge Kilimanjaro’s third volcanic cone, Sira is on the west side of the mountain.
 The low rainforest is home to many animals such as buffalo, elephants, leopards, and monkeys, and occasionally sees Eland in the saddle between Kibo and Mawenji.
 The best time to visit is in April and September.

 2. Mt Kenya National Park

 Africa’s second-highest mountain is 599 meters above sea level and also the most beautiful.
 Here, just minutes from the Equator, the glaciers choose the throne of Ngai, the great old god of Kikuyu.
 To this day, the tribe keeps its doors open to the holy mountain, and some still pray on its lower slopes.
 It is a rare honor for the Kenya Mountains to be a UNESCO World Heritage Site and a UNESCO Biosphere Reserve.
-Hike to three of the mountain’s hiking spots – Batian (5,199 meters), Nelion (5,188 meters) and Lenana (4,985 meters).
+Hike to three of the mountain’s hiking and trekking in East Africa spots – Batian (5,199 meters), Nelion (5,188 meters) and Lenana (4,985 meters).
 The best season is between January-March and June-October.